Uberi/University-Notes/MATH136/MATH136.md

 > Clearly, $\mathcal{B}$ is linearly independent because $c_1 1 + \ldots c_n x^n = 0 + \ldots + 0x^n \implies c_1 = \ldots = c_n = 0$.
 > In fact, we define the standard basis of $P_n(\mb{R})$ to be $\set{1, x, x^2, \ldots, x^n}$.

+In other words, every vector in a vector space has a unique coordinate.

 Dimension
 ---------